Navideck/universal_ble/README.md

 ## Scan Filters

-### withServices:
+### withServices

 This is the primary filter.
 All devices are first filtered by services, then further filtered by other criteria.

-On Web, the `withServices` property is used as [optional_services](https://developer.mozilla.org/en-US/docs/Web/API/Bluetooth/requestDevice#optionalservices) as well as a services filter.
-It is recommended to use this property on the web to ensure that you can use the specified services after connecting to the device.
+On web, the `withServices` parameter is used as [optional_services](https://developer.mozilla.org/en-US/docs/Web/API/Bluetooth/requestDevice#optionalservices) as well as a services filter.
+You have to set this parameter on web to ensure that you can access the specified services after connecting to the device.

 ```dart
 List<String> withServices;